zsmartsystems/com.zsmartsystems.zigbee/README.md

 * Receive: Defines the typical receive performance.
 A smaller number is best.
 * Transmit: Defines the maximum output power.
 A larger number is best.

+## Applications

+The framework includes functional applications to support higher layer functionality.
+This includes -:

+* IAS CIE client
+* OTA Upgrade Server

+These provide minimal functionality and can be extended as required.

 # Contributing